ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 Cropping consists of reducing the full extent of a spatial object to a smaller extent.
 As a result, the output of `crop()` will automatically be rectangular and will not consider any features such as polygons to perform the sub-setting.
 It is useful to crop data as tightly as possible to reduce load and maintain focused visualization.

-The `crop()` function uses objects of class extent to define the new extent, or any object that can be coerced to an extent (see `?extent` for more info on this).
+The `crop()` function uses objects of the class extent to define the new extent, or any object that can be coerced to an extent (see `?extent` for more info on this).
 This means that practically all spatial objects (raster or vector) can be used directly in `crop()`.
-Considering two raster objects, `r1` and `r2`, with `r2` being smaller than `r1`, you can simply use `crop(r1, r2)` in order to crop `r1` to the extent of `r2`.
+Considering two raster objects, `r1`, and `r2`, with `r2` being smaller than `r1`, you can simply use `crop(r1, r2)` to crop `r1` to the extent of `r2`.

 You can easily define an extent interactively (by clicking) thanks to the `drawExtent()` function.

 ### Mask

 The `mask()` function can be used with almost all spatial objects to mask (= set to NA) values of a raster object.
-When used with a SpatialPolygon object, mask will keep values of the raster overlayed by polygons and mask the values outside of polygons.
+When used with a `SpatialPolygon` object, `mask` will keep values of the raster overlayed by polygons and mask the values outside of polygons.

-Note the very useful inverse argument of `mask()`, which allows to mask the inverse of the area covered by the features.
+Note the very useful inverse argument of `mask()`, which allows us to mask the inverse of the area covered by the features.
 We will use this feature of mask later in the tutorial to exclude water areas of a raster, defined in an independent `SpatialPolygons` object.

 ## Extract

-The most common operation when combining vector and raster data is the extraction.
+The most common operation when combining vector and raster data is extraction.
 It simply consists of extracting the values of a raster object for locations specified by a vector object.
-The object can be of one the sp package classes, or an extent object.
+The object can be one of the `sp` package classes or an extent object.

 When using `extract()` with `SpatialPolygons` or `SpatialLines`, individual features of the vector layer may overlay or intersect several pixels.
-In that case a function (fun =) can be used to summarize the values into one.
+In that case, a function (fun =) can be used to summarize the values into one.
 Note that although most often the functions `min`, `max`, `mean` and `median` are used for the spatial aggregation, also any custom-made function can be used. `extract()` provides many options for the return object, such as a data frame or a new sp object with extracted values appended to the attribute table.
 See `?extract()` example section.

 ## Examples

 This post will use a simple land cover classification of Wageningen from Landsat 8 data as an example.
-(The example uses the same data used in the above mentioned raster post.)
+(The example uses the same data used in the above-mentioned raster post.)

 Step by step we will: